Mass Effect 2: Plot

 Shepard visits a derelict Reaper and acquires an IFF necessary to travel through the Omega-4 Relay safely.
 Shepard also acquires a disabled geth that, if activated, joins the squad as Legion.
 While the IFF is integrated into the Normandy SR-2 systems, Shepard and the squad leave in a shuttle.
 During their absence, the Collectors board the Normandy SR-2.
 Only Joker avoids capture and, with EDI's help, extracts the Normandy SR-2 to safety.
 When Shepard's squad returns, the team uses the Omega-4 Relay to reach the Collector base located in the Galactic Center.
 After a ship-to-ship engagement with automated Collector defense drones a damaged Normandy SR-2 encounters and destroys the starship the collectors use to harvest the human colonists, however the battle disables the Normandy SR-2 and results in the ship making an emergency landing on the exterior of the collector base.
-While Joker and EDI work to repair the ship, Shepard’s team members infiltrate the collector base, rescue any surviving crew members, and fight their way to the central chamber.
+While Joker and EDI work to repair the ship, Shepard's team members infiltrate the collector base, rescue any surviving crew members, and fight their way to the central chamber.
 Squad members will either survive or perish depending on the upgrades made to the Normandy SR-2, their loyalty to Shepard, and the tasks they are assigned in battle.

 In the central chamber, Shepard discovers that the Collectors have been constructing a new Human-Reaper made from the genetic material of the abducted colonists.
-Destroying the machine powering the Reaper, Shepard prepares to destroy the Collector base by attaching explosives to the base’s reactor.
+Destroying the machine powering the Reaper, Shepard prepares to destroy the Collector base by attaching explosives to the base's reactor.
 However, the Illusive Man proposes sterilizing the base with a timed radiation pulse to preserve the Collectors' technology and use it against the Reapers.
 After deciding the base's fate, Shepard destroys the awakened Human-Reaper and escapes with the surviving squad members.
 If no squad members survive, Shepard fails to escape and dies.
+While the collector base explodes, Harbinger promises Shepard the end for humanity, and then it is revealed that he has been controlling the Collector ship captain the whole time, before releasing him from his control.
 Back on the Normandy SR-2, after speaking with the Illusive Man one last time, Shepard meets the survivors in the cargo bay.
 There, Joker gives them schematics of a Reaper.
 The final scene shows the Reapers awakening in dark space and descending upon the galaxy.